LLNL/sundials/doc/cvode/examples/source/c_serial.rst

 Description
 ------------

-This is a very simple C example showing how to use the CVode solver interface with a banded Jacobian.
+This is a very simple C example showing how to use the CVODE solver interface with a banded Jacobian.

 The problem is the semi-discrete form of the advection-diffusion